-You arrived on the right page if you were looking for “Why Google Play Services keeps stopping” error message.
+You arrived on the right page if you were looking for the “Why Google Play Services keeps stopping” error message.
+This error message is very common and has been seen by about all Android users.
+We have therefore tried our level best to solve this problem.
 We will thoroughly discuss how to resolve this issue.
 All fixes are simple and straightforward.
 You can apply all the fixes yourself.

 Google Play Services is a collection of services that all Android devices execute in the background.
 On Android phones, the Google Play Store is the counterpart of the App Store, and it contains all of the apps that you may legally download.

 Google checks these apps before allowing them on the store, so if you don’t want to risk installing apps from unknown sources on your mobile phone, make sure you download them from the Google Play Store.